-THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of Barbados on Mutual Legal Assistance in Criminal Matters ("the Treaty"), signed at Bridgetown on February 28, 1996.
+THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of Trinidad and Tobago on Mutual Legal Assistance in Criminal Matters ("the Treaty"), signed at Port of Spain on March 4, 1996.
 I recommend that the Treaty be transmitted to the Senate for its advice and consent to ratification.

 The Treaty covers mutual legal assistance in criminal matters.
 In recent years, similar bilateral treaties have entered into force with a number of other countries.
-This Treaty contains many provisions similar to those in the other treaties.

-The Treaty with Barbados contains all essential provisions sought by the United States.
-It will enhance our ability to investigate and prosecute a variety of offenses, including white collar crime and drug trafficking offenses of particular interest to the U.S. law enforcement community with respect to Barbados.
-The Treaty is designed to be self-executing and will not require new legislation.
+The Treaty with Trinidad and Tobago contains all essential provisions sought by the United States.
+It will enhance our ability to investigate and prosecute a variety of offenses, including drug trafficking offenses of particular interest to the U.S. law enforcement community with respect to Trinidad and Tobago.
+The Treaty is designed to be self-executing and will not require implementing legislation.

-Article 1 sets forth a non-exclusive list of the major types of assistance to be provided under the Treaty, including taking the testimony or statements of persons; providing documents, records and articles of evidence; serving documents; locating or identifying persons; transferring persons in custody for testimony or other purposes; executing requests for searches and seizures; assisting in proceedings related to immobilization and forfeiture of assets, restitution and the collection of fines; and rendering any other form of assistance not prohibited by the laws of the Requested State.
+Article 1 sets forth a non-exclusive list of the major types of assistance to be provided under the Treaty, including taking the testimony or statements of persons; providing documents, records and articles of evidence; serving documents; locating or identifying persons; transferring persons in custody for testimony or other purposes; executing requests for searches and seizures; assisting in proceedings related to restraint, confiscation, forfeiture of assets, restitution, and collection of fines; examining objects and sites; and rendering any other form of assistance not prohibited by the laws of the Requested State.
 The scope of the Treaty includes not only criminal offenses, but also proceedings related to criminal matters, which may be civil or administrative in nature.

-Article 1 states that, except as otherwise provided in the Treaty, assistance shall be provided without regard to whether the conduct involved would constitute an offense under the laws of the Requested State.
+Article 1(3) states that assistance shall be provided without regard to whether the conduct involved would constitute an offense under the laws of the Requested State.
+The Requested State does, however, have discretion to refuse to comply in whole or in part with a request concerning conduct for which dual criminality is lacking.